woaproject/deployment-bridge/upgradable/README.md

 To get more details about the setup, [go here](./DETAILS.md)

 ## Changes required for new bridges
-To prepare configuration files for newly deployed bridges, [go here](./NEW-BRIDGE.md)
+To prepare configuration files for a newly deployed bridg, [go here](./NEW-BRIDGE.md)